Balcanica

-Balcanica is an annual publication of the Institute for Balkan Studies of the Serbian Academy of Sciences and Arts.
+Balcanica is an annual peer-reviewed journal of the interdisciplinary Institute for Balkan Studies of the Serbian Academy of Sciences and Arts.

-Thirty-eight volumes have been published since 1970, with contributions from prominent Serbian, Yugoslav, Balkan and European scholars.
-Balcanica covers a wide range of topics from prehistory and archaeology, cultural studies, art history, literature and anthropology to modern and contemporary history.
+Balcanica covers a wide range of topics from prehistory and archaeology, cultural studies, art history, literature and anthropology to modern and contemporary history focusing on the Balkans from prehistoric times to modern age.
 In order to reach a broader scholarly audience, since 2006 (nº XXXVI), Balcanica has been published in English and French.
 The current editor-in-chief is Vojislav G. Pavlović.